ChiuMungZitAlexander/vanilux/README.md

 # Vanilux

 Vanilux (compounded by VanillaJS and Flux) is a pure JS library in Flux architecture.
-Vanilux是一个使用原生JS实现Flux架构的库。